Ammi-Saduqa

-Ammī-ṣaduqa (sometimes spelled Ammisaduqa, Ammizaduga) was a king of the First Dynasty of Babylon, who ruled in 1646–1626 BC (Middle Chronology) or 1638–1618 BC (Lower Middle Chronology).
+Ammī-ṣaduqa (sometimes spelled Ammisaduqa, Ammizaduga) was a king of the First Dynasty of Babylon, who ruled in 1646–1626 BC (High Middle Chronology) or 1638–1618 BC (Low Middle Chronology).

+Family

 He was the eldest son and successor of Ammī-ditāna, probably born of Queen Šamuḫtum.

 Reign

 Some twenty-one year-names survive for his reign, including the first seventeen.
 The names indicate that these years were fairly peaceful ones for the kingdom of Ammī-ṣaduqa, who was primarily engaged in enriching and enlarging the temples, and a few other building projects, such as building a wall at the mouth of the Euphrates in his eleventh regnal year.

+Death

 On his death, Ammī-ṣaduqa was succeeded by his son, Samsu-ditāna, the last king of the Amorite dynasty.
 Another son of Ammī-ṣaduqa might have been Sîn-ibnīšu.